reddit/devvit/devvit-docs/versioned_docs/version-0.12/guides/launch/feature-guide.md

 | **Hero**        | Top-tier, standout games featured broadly across Reddit        | Games Feed highlight, featured in Community Drawer, Home Feed highlight                           | Developers with flagship-quality games          | Pro quality, high retention and engagement         | Millions to tens of millions of impressions |

 \*This is a rough estimate and does not reflect what any particular game will reach at this tier.

+Games can be promoted to our highest featuring tiers if they see exceptional engagement and retention at lower featuring levels.
+Our team looks at CTRs, day 1 and day 3 retention, dwell time, as well as qualitative user feedback.
+We hope to add more of these metrics to the developer analytics panel in the coming months.

 ---